 - The DavidsonFamily has a student taking one class at the Davidson Location ($75) and one class at the Concord Location ($100); they made a payment of $175 for the December tuition and it was deposited into the Davidson bank account.

 - The Paid Fees Detail report for all Locations reflects both payments and total revenue of $250.

-reconciliation summary The Reconciliation Summary report does the math to suggest the amounts that need to be transferred between the two bank accounts so that each partner receives the amount of revenue that was earned at their Location.
+The Reconciliation Summary report does the math to suggest the amounts that need to be transferred between the two bank accounts so that each partner receives the amount of revenue that was earned at their Location.

 The ConcordFamily made a payment of $75 and it was deposited into the Concord bank account but their payment was actually for fees for the class taken in Davidson, therefore, Concord owes Davidson $75.

 The DavidsonFamily made a payment of $175 and it was deposited into the Davidson bank account but $100 of that payment was actually for fees for the class taken in Concord, therefore, Davidson owes Concord $100.